 Vince Montero: Control over my Seller Central account.

 Barcus Patty: Same here again.
 You do lose some control as Amazon can change your listing copy without notice in VC, among other things.

 As I said to open the article, you probably won’t turn into a seller that uses Amazon’s Vendor Central.
 Or, the two portals might evolve into something else altogether.
-For now, what’s sure is that this closer look helps bring into focus the ways that you can make sure and take full advantage of the freedom and control that Amazon allows sellers in this amazing e-commerce marketplace.
+For now, I hope that this post helps bring into focus the ways that you can make sure to take full advantage of the freedom and control that’s possible with Amazon Seller Central.